kiwijuice56/sand-slide/README.md

 is replaced with glass.
 Glass is placed at the 25th spot of the `elements` vector, hence its `ID` being 25.

 In the godot project, add your element name to the `ELEMENT_INDEX` list within `game\main.gd` at the same index you placed it within `elements`.
+The visuals of your element can be modified through the `game\canvas\element_shader.gd` file.
 Finally, create a button with the matching name that you put within the list.